japila-books/apache-spark-internals/docs/serializer/SerializerManager.md

 wrapStream is used when:

-* BlockStoreShuffleReader is requested to xref:shuffle:BlockStoreShuffleReader.adoc#read[read combined records for a reduce task]
+* BlockStoreShuffleReader is requested to shuffle:BlockStoreShuffleReader.md#read[read combined records for a reduce task]

-* DiskMapIterator (of xref:shuffle:ExternalAppendOnlyMap.adoc[ExternalAppendOnlyMap]) is requested for nextBatchStream
+* DiskMapIterator (of shuffle:ExternalAppendOnlyMap.md[ExternalAppendOnlyMap]) is requested for nextBatchStream

-* SpillReader (of xref:shuffle:ExternalSorter.adoc[ExternalSorter]) is requested for nextBatchStream
+* SpillReader (of shuffle:ExternalSorter.md[ExternalSorter]) is requested for nextBatchStream

-* xref:memory:UnsafeSorterSpillReader.adoc[UnsafeSorterSpillReader] is created
+* memory:UnsafeSorterSpillReader.md[UnsafeSorterSpillReader] is created

-* DiskBlockObjectWriter is requested to xref:storage:DiskBlockObjectWriter.adoc#open[open]
+* DiskBlockObjectWriter is requested to storage:DiskBlockObjectWriter.md#open[open]

 == [[dataSerializeStream]] dataSerializeStream Method